Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 *Question: we might also put here the dates when they were saved in SWH.
 Again, do we need a new property?*

 ### Map moment
-* MapOfItaly.jpg
-     * {Title: Italy}
-     * {Description: Country where Softi was developed and the authoress wsa born.}
-     * *Note: this is a placeholder, it needs to be decorated with the marks of the other places.*

 * https://upload.wikimedia.org/wikipedia/commons/4/43/Veduta_napoletana_001.JPG
      * {Title: Naples, Italy}
      * {Description: Tonina's birthplace.}